The Key Website Design Trends for 2020.

 In this post, we’ll discuss this in further detail, by appraising the key website design trends for 2020 and beyond!

 1. Heralding the Age of Dark Mode Web Design.

-In many respects, ‘dark mode’ does exactly what is says on the tin, by creating a design template which imposes light-coloured text, icons and UI elements on a dark and brooding background.
+In many respects, ‘dark mode’ does exactly what is said on the tin, by creating a design template which imposes light-coloured text, icons and UI elements on a dark and brooding background.

-This type of look is certainly easy on the eye, while from a purely aesthetic perspective it also allows critical UI elements and branding pop and capture the attention of users.
+This type of look is certainly easy on the eye, while from a purely aesthetic perspective it also allows critical UI elements and branding pop and captures the attention of users.

 This trend has practical advantages too, not least because dark website themes tend to be better for contemporary OLED displays.
-As a result, they have the capacity to save device power and extend screen lifespans in the current market, while improving the visibility of other accent colours for a truly dynamic design.
+As a result, they can save device power and extend screen lifespans in the current market, while improving the visibility of other accent colours for a truly dynamic design.

 2. More Human-inspired Designs with Distinct Flaws and Imperfections.